next up previous

 1. Select some socially relevant data set or information source as a focus for visual analysis.
 Confirm your topic with Prof. Ward.

-2. locate and summarize 1 or 2 papers that present methods for visualizing this kind of data.
-Include complete references in your summary.
+2. locate 1 to 3 papers that present methods for visualizing this kind of data.
+Summarize and include references to them in your project report.

 3. Design or extend a visualization to allow exploration of your data/information.
 You are not allowed to just use Excel!
 There should be some programming involved.